Appearance

 - Its mapping rules — entities, definitions, workflows.

-When to use a separate project
+When to split into separate projects

 2. Field categories are conventions, not boundaries

-| Category | Convention |
+| Category | What it usually holds |

 |---|---|

-| Main | Primary fields (invoice number, total, dates, …) |
+| Main | The primary fields — invoice number, total, dates |

 | Table | Line items |

-| Payment | Bank account, IBAN, due date, … |
+| Payment | Bank account, IBAN, payment terms |

-| Tax | Tax rate, tax amount, VAT codes, … |
+| Tax | Tax rate, tax amount, VAT codes |

-| Metadata | Vendor name, project name, GL accounts, departments, … |
+| Metadata | Vendor name, project, GL account, department |

 3. Documents have two status tracks

-| Track | States | Question it answers |
+| Track | Question it answers | States |

 |---|---|---|

-| Approval Status | Pending → Validated → Approved, plus Rejected and Duplicate branches | Has a human signed off on this? |
+| Approval | Has a human signed off? | Pending → Validated → Approved, plus Rejected and Duplicate |

 4. Mapping is the rule engine

-- Entities — user-defined tables of reference data.
+- Entities — your reference tables.
 A

-Two trigger types exist:
+Two kinds of trigger exist:

-| Trigger | Fires when | Workflow that uses it |
+| Trigger | Fires when | Used by |

 |---|---|---|

-| Document Analysed | The engine finishes extraction | The project's Initial_Workflow (one per project) |
+| Document Analysed | Extraction finishes | The project's Initial_Workflow — one per project |

-| On field select | A reviewer interacts with the trigger field — picks a new value or edits it | Every other workflow you create |
+| On field select | A reviewer picks or edits the watched field | Every other workflow you create |

-Three rules govern every cascade:
+Three rules govern all of it:

 5. Data leaves through outbound integrations